Rojava–Islamist conflict: August–September fighting and Kurdish advances

-On 1 August, the Islamic State declared the start of the siege of Kobanî, or Ayn al-Arab where the headquarters of the YPG is located.
-The area surrounding Kobani was then blocked on all sides by ISIL and the Turks.
+On 1 August, IS declared the start of the siege of Kobanî, or Ayn al-Arab where the headquarters of the YPG is located.
+The area surrounding Kobani was then blocked on all sides by IS and the Turks.

-By August 28, Islamists and Kurdish forces were battling for control of the town of Yarubiya on the Iraq–Syria border.
-Islamists had captured further territory from the Kurds in Aleppo and Raqqa provinces; while in Aleppo, Islamists were ethnically cleansing Kurds from towns in the countryside and massacring them, leading to a mass migration of civilians to the town of Afrin.
+By August 28, Islamist and Kurdish forces were battling for control of the town of Yarubiya on the Iraq–Syria border.
+Islamists had captured further territory from the Kurds in Aleppo and Raqqa provinces; while in Aleppo, Islamists alongside rebel forces were ethnically cleansing Kurds from towns in the countryside and massacring them, leading to a mass migration of civilians to the town of Afrin.

 On 17 September, in the Al-Hasakah Governorate, Fighting broke out between Kurdish fighters and Islamist fighters in A'louk village that lies east of Ras al-A'in while fighting still took place near the town of al-Ya'rubiya.
 On 18 September, YPG took control of A'louk after four days of fighting that killed 20 people.

-On 26 September, rebels from the Free Syrian Army and Trotskyists of the Leon Sedov Brigade joined ISIL in clashes with YPG forces around the town of Atma, on the Turkish border.
+On 26 September, rebels from the Free Syrian Army and Trotskyists of the Leon Sedov Brigade joined IS in clashes with YPG forces around the town of Atma, on the Turkish border.
 FSA units were said to have brought heavy artillery to the battle to push back Kurdish snipers while Kurdish tanks were firing at Atma.
 Arab rebel artillery was launched at the town of Jindires.

 On 29 September, multiple bombers attacked Erbil, the capital of Iraqi Kurdistan.
 Six people were killed and more than 40 were injured.
-The Islamic State later claimed responsibility and stated the attacks were retaliation for Masoud Barzani's stated intention of intervening in Syria on behalf of the Syrian Kurds.
+The IS later claimed responsibility and stated the attacks were retaliation for Masoud Barzani's stated intention of intervening in Syria on behalf of the Syrian Kurds.

 October Kurdish offensive

 On 26 October the YPG took control of the al-Yaarubiyah border crossing with Iraq as well as the town itself.

-On 28 October, the ISIS front in the oil-rich Çil Axa region completely collapsed.
-The YPG captured the villages of Girhok, Yusufiyê, Sefa, Cinêdiyê, Girê Fatê, Ebû Hecer and Mezraa Kelem while remnants of the ISIS forces fled to Tal Hamis and Tal Brak.
+On 28 October, IS front in the oil-rich Çil Axa region completely collapsed.
+The YPG captured the villages of Girhok, Yusufiyê, Sefa, Cinêdiyê, Girê Fatê, Ebû Hecer and Mezraa Kelem while remnants of IS forces fled to Tal Hamis and Tal Brak.